Pawko23/HTML-Semantics/README.md

 # HTML-Semantics
 ## Overview
 Hi!
 This repository contains a collection of HTML files that I am working on to improve my understanding and implementation of semantic HTML.
-The purpose of this is to practise and demonstrate best HTML practises, with a strong focus on accessibility and semantic correctness.
+The purpose of this project is to practise and demonstrate best HTML practises, with a strong focus on accessibility and semantic correctness, following WCAG 2.1 guidelines and ARIA's set of attributes.

 ## Structure
 The repository includes `to-recreate` folder with five HTML files that I will transform to best semantics possible: